uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/drawing-lines-and-circles.md

 {image file-path="img/chapters/grid-20x20-blank.png" alt="Grid for drawing line"}

 In the grid above, choose two points of your own that are unique to you.
-Don't choose points that will give horizontal, vertical or diagonal lines!
+Don't just choose points that will give horizontal or vertical lines!

 Now use Bresenham's algorithm to draw the line.
 Check that it gives the same points as you would have chosen using a ruler, or using the formula \( y = mx+b \).